 - Internships we offer and supervise

-- Regular cultural activities such as student attendance at the Pittsburgh Opera; close working relationships with cultural and historical institutions such as the Heinz History Center in Pittsburgh and the US Holocaust Memorial Museum in Wash., DC, where Lina Insana’s Introduction to Holocaust Literature course takes a one-day visit every time the course is offered.
+- Regular cultural activities, including student attendance at the Pittsburgh Opera and close working relationships with cultural and historical institutions such as the Heinz History Center in Pittsburgh.
+Lina Insana’s Introduction to Holocaust Literature course takes a one-day visit to the US Holocaust Memorial Museum in Washington, D.C. every time the course is offered.

 For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's recruitment team at firstname.lastname@example.org.

 If you are interested in graduate programs at the Dietrich School, please email email@example.com for more information.